 We recognise this is a huge amount of money.
-This budget is to cover ALL the costs of this project, not just the physical building shell.
-This is why the amount might seem higher in comparison to other projects, as we are now looking at all costs included in a finished project – not just the floor, walls and roof!
+This budget is to cover construction and base fitout costs of this project, not just the physical building shell.
+This is why the amount might seem higher in comparison to other projects.

 This budget includes the:

 - $3.4 million land purchase from Returned and Services Association (RSA),

 We will be totally transparent about the cost of this new community asset – which is why we have grouped all costs together in one place – rather than break it into smaller bits.

 We're one of the largest organisations in Whangārei, so putting us all into one home is a big project!

 5. Where will the Civic Centre be built?

 We have looked at many sites over the years (more than 20!), and after great deliberation the Returned and Services Association (RSA) site has shown to be the best location.

 This site will allow us to bring together a number of things in one core civic precinct for Whangārei District.

 Whether you walk to town, cycle along the shared pathway, catch a bus or park your car at Forum North, you will be able to go to the library, attend a show in the Capitaine Bougainville Theatre or go to the new Civic Centre, as they are all grouped together.